Adventure Activities Regulations

 See the Safety Management Plan (SMP) template.
 This is designed to ensure your SMP meets the requirements of the safety audit standard.

-Operators are free to choose their audit provider from the range of recognised providers available.
-The WorkSafe NZ website audit provider contact details.
+Operators are free to choose their audit provider from one of the recognised providers available.

 Monitoring & surveillance audits